QR Code and 2D Code Generator

 QR Code Scanners:

-The best scanner apps for iPhone and iPad are Qrafter and Qrafter Pro (why two versions?).
+The best scanner apps for iPhone and iPad are Qrafter and Qrafter Pro.
 They are available on the App Store.
-They are designed for both iPhone and iPad and Qrafter is free (scanning is free and you can unlock Pro generation features via an in app purchase) while Qrafter Pro is $2.99.
+They are designed for both iPhone and iPad and Qrafter is free with advertisements, while Qrafter Pro is paid with no advertisements.
 They are able to understand all actions on this generator (and more) and are the most advanced scanners for QR Codes on iPhone and iPad.
-You can also visit Qrafter and Qrafter Pro’s Facebook Page here.

 For Android, the best option seems to be the Barcode Scanner app from ZXing.